 Overview

 Arizona is active in promoting price transparency in health care.
 The state has some protections in place that address surprise billing for emergency services and services from out-of-network providers.
 This includes creating a solution for settling payment disputes between out-of-network providers and insurers by limiting patients’ liability and allowing for arbitration to settle disputes.
-The legislature also proposed a shared savings program for all health care plans in the individual and small group market, which would establish an interactive platform for comparing prices and change the way consumers select healthcare services.

 In a push for greater drug pricing transparency and lower drug costs, the state legislature unanimously passed the Prescription Drug Pricing Patient Protection Act in 2018.
 This act includes prohibitions on “gag clauses” that restrict pharmacies from informing customers about available alternative pricing for medications, as well as on co-pay “clawbacks,” where insured patients’ copayments exceed the total cost of the drug to their insurer or pharmacy benefit manager.